-I’ve found that very short-term trend following can actually be the best option for trading VXX which is an ETF suffering from inherent structural weakness.
+I’ve found that short-term trend following can be the best option for trading VXX which is an ETF suffering from inherent structural weakness.
 Because of the way the contract is constructed it loses value over time.
 A concept known as time decay.

 Volatility Strategy Rules